babs12316/rss-feed/README.md

 For each componet a seprate folder is created.
 All files related to component such as js and css fies are stored in there respective folders

-## Component struture
+## Component structure
-App
+App\
- RssFeedForm    // Contains Form that takes Rss feed input Pagination     // Contains UI and logic for Pagination RssFeedIems    // Gets and displays Rss feed items
+ RssFeedForm    // Contains Form that takes Rss feed input \
+  Pagination     // Contains UI and logic for Pagination \
+   RssFeedIems    // Gets and displays Rss feed items \

 In the project directory, you can run: